Ale1/Splashdown/README.md

 ### (3) Using it as App Icon
 The same generated sprite can be used as an app icon when you build.
 Similarly to Splash logos, you just need to set its icon state to active by pressing "Activate Icon:
-> :warning:  **Unlike splash logos, activating an icon does NOT apply it to Player Settings right away.**  It will wait for you to build and do it during the build process.
+> :warning:  **Unlike splash logos, activating an icon does NOT apply it to Player Settings right away.**  It will wait for the start of a app build process.
 This is by design, as the icon is meant to be a temporary placeholder during development and applying icons during build process allows for a safer restore of your previous icons after build process is complete.

-<b>If you wish to automatate the contents of the Logo/Icon, proceed... </b>
-<br/><br/>

 ## (4) Dynamic Options